webdados/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 * Shop owner can set minimum and maximum order totals for each payment gateway to be available;
 * Ability to reduce stock when the order is created or paid;
 * Allows searching orders (in the admin area) by Multibanco or Payshop reference;
-* WooCommerce 7.1 and above High-Performance Order Storage compatible (in beta);
+* WooCommerce 7.1 and above High-Performance Order Storage compatible;
 * Integration for 3rd party SMS notification plugins (only Multibanco and Payshop):
 	* [WooCommerce - APG SMS Notifications](https://wordpress.org/plugins/woocommerce-apg-sms-notifications/)
 	* [Twilio SMS Notifications](https://woocommerce.com/products/twilio-sms-notifications/);